-Cloudiness along the equator, near the Date Line, is an important indicator of ENSO conditions, as it typically increases (negative Outgoing Long-wave Radiation (OLR) anomalies) near and to the east of the Date Line during an El Niño event and decreases (positive OLR anomalies) during a La Niña event.
+Cloudiness along the equator, near the Date Line, is an important indicator of ENSO conditions, as it typically increases (negative OLR anomalies) near and to the east of the Date Line during an El Niño event and decreases (positive OLR anomalies) during a La Niña event.

-The Indian Ocean Dipole (IOD) remains neutral, with the latest weekly index value (9 March) −0.3 °C.
+The Indian Ocean Dipole (IOD) remains neutral, with the latest weekly value (6 April) −0.5 °C.

 Climate models surveyed in the model outlooks favour neutral IOD values over the coming months.
 However, if an El Niño develops, the chance of a positive IOD event occurring will increase.
 Positive IOD events often coincide with El Niño and are typically associated with lower than normal winter and spring rainfall over parts of southern and central Australia.